home Anil Madhavapeddy, Professor of Planetary Computing

-This is an idea proposed in 2024 as a Cambrige Computer Science Part III or MPhil project, and is currently being worked on by Mark Jacobsen.
-It is supervised by Sadiq Jaffer and Anil Madhavapeddy as part of the Conservation Evidence Copilots project.
+This is an idea proposed in 2024 as a Cambridge Computer Science Part III or MPhil project, and is currently being worked on by Mark Jacobsen.
+It is supervised by Sadiq Jaffer and Anil Madhavapeddy.

 This project aims to explore the development of a chunk-free approach for generating embeddings in Retrieval-Augmented Generation (RAG) models.
 Traditional RAG workflows often involve manual or predefined chunking of documents, and we seek to bypass this requirement.